dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 shows a reduction in RMSDs then refinement is doing its job of extending the applicability of the model out to a new resolution limit, until eventually the highest resolution strong spots have been included.
-The final macrocycle includes data out to 1.30 Å and produces a final model with RMSDs of 0.050 mm in X, 0.049 mm in Y and 0.104° in φ, corresponding to 0.29 pixels in X, 0.28 pixels in Y and 0.21 image widths in φ.
+The final macrocycle includes data out to 1.55 Å and produces a final model with RMSDs of 0.076 mm in X, 0.081 mm in Y and 0.218° in φ, corresponding to 0.44 pixels in X, 0.47 pixels in Y and 0.44 image widths in φ.

-Despite the high quality of this data, we notice from the log that at each macrocycle there were some outliers identified and removed from refinement as resolution increases.
+We also notice from the log that at each macrocycle there were some outliers identified and removed from refinement as resolution increases.
 Large outliers can dominate refinement using a least squares target, so it is important to be able to remove these.